 - Pool priorities let you selectively decide which metrics within a given pool to drop first during a penalty scenario.
 You can set priorities at a global level (for all pools), or individually.

-- Pool thresholds are an optional capability that provide more strict control on persisted cardinality on individual pools.
+- Pool thresholds are a capability that provide more strict control on persisted cardinality on individual pools.
 Configure thresholds as a proactive measure to strictly enforce dropping data, even when the overall capacity limit hasn’t been exceeded.

 - Match rules are the set of rules that determine which metrics belong to the pool.